Cheesesteak Sliders

 Tip from Jesseca:

-One of the best things about these Philly steak and cheese sliders?
+One of the best things about these Philly cheese steak sliders?
 They’re super flexible.
 Whether you’re working with what’s in your fridge or feeding picky eaters (we see you), here are some easy swaps and fun twists to make this recipe your own:

 - Ground beef: Swap with ground turkey or chicken for a lighter option, or go meatless with your favorite plant-based crumble.